NwekeChidi/Feedback_Api/README.md

 - See a feedback feed
 - Comment on a feedback
 - Reply to a comment
-- Delete a feedback
+- Delete their feedback
-- Delete a comment
+- Delete their comment
-- Delete a reply to a comment
+- Delete their reply to a comment
 - Edit profile
 - View Profile
 - See a feedback